-49.5.37 Development shall be consistent with the Structure Plan at 49.8, except that: NC The location where Collector Road Types A and B intersect with State Highway 6 or Lower Shotover Road may be varied by up to 10m where required to achieve integration with these intersections.
-The location where Collector Road Type C intersects with State Highway 6 may be varied by up to 20m to integrate with this intersection c.
-The location of the Key Crossing shown on the Structure Plan may be varied by up to 3040m. d.
-The location of items identified with a on the Structure Plan shall be generally consistent with the Structure Plan.
-49.5.38 Retail activity NC 49.5.38.1 The maximum retail floor area of a single retail tenancy shall be 300m2, except as provided for by 49.5.38.2 below.
-49.5.38.2 The maximum retail floor area of the single Large Format Retail tenancy retailing grocery products provided for in Rule 49.4.14 shall be 2000m2.
+49.5.37 that: shall be consistent with the Structure Plan at 49.8, except NC Highway tion where Collector Road Types A and B intersect with State 6 or Lower Shotover Road may be varied by up to 10m where to achieve integration with these intersections. ation where Collector Road Type C intersects with State 6 may be varied by up to 20m to integrate with this ion varied by d.
+The loca tion of the Key Crossing shown on the Structure Plan may be / up to 3040 m. t ion of items identified with a on the Structure Plan shall be generally consistent with the Structure Plan.
+49.5.38 Retail activity 49.5.38.1 The maximum retail floor area of a single retail tenancy shall be 300m 2 , except as provided for by 49.5.38.2 below.
+NC 49.5.38.2 The maximum retail floor area of the single Large Format Retail tenancy retailing grocery products provided for in Rule $49.4.14$ shall be $\underline{24}000m^2$.
 49.5.38.3 The single retail tenancy retailing grocery products provided for in Rule 49.4.14 shall not front the State Highway.
-49.5.39 Office activity NC The maximum gross floor area of a single office tenancy shall be 200m 2 .
-Except that this rule shall not apply to tenancies operating as a commercial coworking space.
-49.5.40 Storage RD Where a storage area does not form part of a building, the storage area shall be screened from view from all public places, adjoining sites and Discretion is restricted to: adjoining precincts. a. the effects on visual amenity; b. consistency with the character of the locality; and c. whether the safety and efficiency of pedestrian and vehicle movement is compromised.
-49.5.41 Building Height 49.5.41.1 Buildings shall not exceed the maximum number of storeys NC shown on the Te Pūtahi Ladies Mile Structure Plan - Building Heights Plan .
-RD Discretion is restricted .
-10.9.10 Discretion is restricted to: a.
-Any sunlight, shading or privacy effects; b.
-External appearance, location and visual dominance of the building:
+49.5.39 Office activity NC n gross floor area of a single office tenancy shall be 200m 2 . his rule shall not apply to tenancies operating as a commercial bace.
+49.5.40 Storage RD age area does not form part of a building, the storage area ened from view from all public places, adjoining sites and cincts.
+Discretion is restricted to: a. the effects on visual amenity; consistency with the character of the locality; and c. whether the safety and efficiency of pedestrian and vehicle movement is compromised.
+49.5.41 Building Heig ht 49.5.41.1 I Buildings shall not exceed the maximum number of storeys shown on the Te Pūtahi Ladies Mile Structure Plan - Building Heights Plan .
+NC RD Discretion is restricted to: Any sunlight, shading or privacy effects; External appearance, location and visual dominance of the 28 DRAFT - HEARINGS VERSION 8 DECEMBER 2023 building;